• Skip to primary navigation

 How much force?

-Play a game where each person has to use the minimum number of pushes or pulls to the play dough to make a specific shape and the other players have to guess what the shape is.
+Play a game in which each person has to use the minimum number of pushes or pulls on the play dough to make a specific shape, and the other players have to guess what the shape is.

 Play Dough Challenge